tmonks/100-days-of-code/r2-log.md

 ### Day 4:
 R2/D4 #100DaysOfCode
 Finished reviewing and taking notes on mocha & chai.
 Started the #freeCodeCamp Metric-Imperial Converter project since I've covered enough to implement that one.
 Looks like it will be fun and should help cement what I've learned so far on this certification.

+### Day 5:
+R2/D5 #100DaysOfCode
+Worked on the #freeCodeCamp Metric Imperial converter project.
+Implemented a lot of the logic for parsing the input, and a few of the tests with chai.
+Also wrapped up a really fun project at work where I got to solve a big challenge with SQL and Autohotkey